Indoor Growing: The Complete Guide to Indoor Growing

 8.2 Aquaponics

-Aquaponics combines hydroponics with aquaculture, using fish waste to fertilize plants.
-The plants, in turn, filter the water for the fish, creating a sustainable, closed-loop system.
+Aquaponics combines hydroponics with aquaculture, feeding plants using fish excrement.
+These plants then filter the water for fish.

 9. Companion Planting for Indoor Growing

-Companion planting involves growing compatible plants together to improve plant health, repel pests, and boost yields.
+Companion planting is the growth of compatible plants together to enhance plant health, repel pests, and higher yields.

-• Basil and Tomatoes: Basil repels pests and enhances tomato flavor.
+Basil and Tomatoes: Basil keeps the pests away besides enhancing tomato flavor.

-• Cucumbers and Radishes: Radishes break up the soil, allowing cucumbers to thrive.
+Cucumbers and Radishes: Radishes break up the soil and give room for cucumbers.

-• Carrots and Lettuce: Lettuce shades the soil, keeping it cool for carrots.
+Carrots and Lettuce: Lettuce shades the ground to keep it cool for carrots.

 10. The Importance of Air Circulation in Indoor Growing

-Proper air circulation is vital for plant health.
-Poor air flow invites mold and mildew.
-Use oscillating fans and open windows to improve air exchange.
+Good air circulation prevents health problems in the plants.
+Poor air flow will invite mold and mildew.
+Oscillating fans and open windows may help with better air exchange.

 Start Indoor Growing Today!